This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 21. Incentive Compensation

-Based on an employee’s annual review he/she is eligible to receive a merit pay raise of up to 5%.
+Based on an employee’s annual review they are eligible to receive a merit pay raise of up to 5%.
 This pay raise is not based on length of service, but is instead based on work performance in the discretion of the Executive Director and the Operations Manager.
-If the employee is at or near the top of his/her salary range and the employee’s performance is rated as outstanding, the employee will be eligible for a one time financial bonus up to a maximum of 5% of the employee’s salary, as determined in the discretion of the Executive Director and the Operations Manager, which shall not be added to the employee’s base salary.
+If the employee is at or near the top of their salary range and the employee’s performance is rated as outstanding, the employee will be eligible for a one time financial bonus up to a maximum of 5% of the employee’s salary, as determined in the discretion of the Executive Director and the Operations Manager, which shall not be added to the employee’s base salary.

 The incentive compensation of employees subject to the collective bargaining agreement will be determined in accordance with the agreement [EA Contract Section 3.G]